sushilwalunj/Revpref_excel/README.md

 # **Revealed Preference Analysis Toolkit**

-A robust Python toolkit for non-parametric analysis of consumer choice data, specifically designed for datasets from economics experiments.
-This script automates reading complex data files, applying revealed preference tests (GARP, SARP, WARP), calculating the Afriat Efficiency Index, validating HARP and generating a clean summary report.
+A robust Python toolkit for non-parametric analysis of consumer choice data, specifically designed for datasets from economic experiments in the domain of Revealed Preference theory.
+With the help of this tool, one can automate the reading of data files, apply revealed preference tests (WARP, SARP, GARP, HARP), calculate the Afriat Efficiency Index, also known as the Critical Cost Efficiency Index (CCEI), and generate a clean, summarised report for the same.

 ## **The Problem This Solves**

+The Problem This Solves
-Economics choice experiments often produce large, stacked CSV files where choice data from numerous subjects—each making a series of decisions—is appended one after another.
-Manually separating and analysing the data for each individual is tedious and error-prone.
+Economics choice experiments based on revealed preference theory often produce large, stacked CSV files where choice data from numerous subjects, with each making a series of decisions,  is appended one after another.
+Manually separating and analysing the data for each individual is tedious and prone to error.
 This toolkit streamlines that entire workflow.
-It intelligently parses the source file, automatically detects the number of subjects and goods, runs all necessary calculations, and compiles a final, publication-ready report.
+It intelligently parses the source file, automatically detects the number of subjects and goods, runs all necessary calculations, and compiles a final report.

 ## **Key Features**